 Supported and Scaled by Data Analysis and AI

-- The human research effort is supported by Natural Language Processing machine learning tools and analytical techniques .
+- The human research effort is supported by LLMs, machine learning tools and human-machine analytical techniques.
 The result is a living - close to "real-time" - visual representation of the way in which "self" and "other" are being positioned.

-- In order to build intervention strategies, algorithms are applied to the identity map using EMIC Software (Python code which runs network and pathway detection algorithms and processes the results).
-This software is designed to essentially emulate a functioning identity system and reveal a variety of possible alternative "identity pathways" that the team then reviews and refines to create coherent, applicable and ethical strategies.
+- In order to build intervention strategies, algorithms are applied to the identity map.
+Software is designed to essentially emulate a functioning identity system and reveal a variety of possible alternative "identity pathways" that the team then reviews and refines to create coherent, applicable and ethical strategies.

 What Can EMIC Do?

 Counter Conflict Causing Identities - Understanding how and why individuals build themselves into identity structures is the first step in effectively countering identity-based persecution and violence.
-Once accurately modeled, constructing nuanced and intelligent counter narratives that have a high chance of resonating with conflict-causing identities is the goal.
+Once accurately modeled, constructing nuanced and intelligent alternative narratives that have a high chance of resonating with conflict-causing identities is the goal.
 Once built, these pathways are introduced to social/cultural/information spaces using a wide variety of potential messaging tools and platforms (crafted online/offline messaging campaigns, theater and arts performances, exhibitions, social media bots, radio-plays, information leaflets, etc.).
-Well-placed counter narratives can adapt according to responses by utilizing machine-learning and team optimization.
+Well-placed alternative narratives can adapt according to responses by utilizing human monitoring, machine-learning and narrative optimization.
 Once placed they act as ever-present competitors, working against the conflict-causing elements of the identity structures which occupy the space.

 Monitor, Respond and Alert - A living representation of an identity position is a window into likely actions that those who inhabit it may take.
 As perceptions of "self" and "other" change, so do the risks of violence or other projective actions.
 This window allows for predictive capacities useful in early warning system development, as well as conflict analysis more broadly.
 EMIC outputs include regular insights and alerts arising from the changing nature of threats and risks.